CORPORATE

 Below is a series of original articles discussing various issues in the area of Irish commercial law.
 They are all original works written exclusively for Corporate Legal.
 Feel free to link to them from your own website or use them offline.
 Please note that nothing in these articles is intended to be legal advice and it should not be treated as such.
 This section will be updated from time to time with new material, so please check back regularly.

-Defending mortgage proceedings
+Defending mortgage proceedings against the family home

 More than a decade following the global financial recession (and the Irish property crash which accompanied it), the courts are still dealing with a significant number of families at risk of losing their family homes as banks, many of which have long ceased trading in Ireland, seek to enforce mortgages by taking possession of properties.
 While the number of possession cases have decreased in the past few years, we continue to receive enquiries about them from families desperate to find solutions or possibly even defences to the bank's claim...
 Read More...